 - 1. You can eat normally if you have had a local anesthetic.
-If you have had a general anesthetic, the first meal should be clear liquids or broth. - 2.
+That is one of the main benefits of local anesthesia. - 2.
 An ice bag should be applied to your wrist for at least 20 minutes 4 times a day or more for the first 72 hours.
 DO NOT USE HEAT-this may increase swelling and discomfort. - 3.
 If you have painful swelling, temperature above 101 degrees, redness around your incision or yellow drainage from your incision call Dr. Bear's office immediately at 815 -398-9491. - You have two options for managing the dressing on your wrist: Option 1.
-You can keep your dressing on until you see Dr. Bear or his Physician Assistant at your first post-operative visit 10-14 days after surgery and it will be removed at that time by Dr. Bear's team members.
+You can keep your dressing on until you see Dr. Bear or his Physician Assistant at your first post-operative visit 10-14 days after surgery and it will be removed at that time.

-Your dressing must be kept clean and dry the entire time it is on.
+Your bandage must be kept clean and dry the entire time it is on.
+If you inadvertently get it wet, call our office immediately to schedule an appointment to have your dressing removed and a new dry bandage placed.
 Showering can be performed but a plastic bag sealed around your arm with duct tape or a commercially available waterproof cast protector will be affective in keeping your bandage dry while showering.